It’s “What have you been watching?”, your chance to recommend to fellow TMINE readers anything you’ve been watching this week

 What a cracker.
 As we saw with Impulse, YouTube is finally getting its act together and producing some very good TV shows.
 I wasn’t expecting Cobra Kai to be one of those shows, based on the quality of its predecessors and its trailer, which seemed to suggest that it was going to trash the memory of The Karate Kid.
 But the first two episodes were really good and now it turns out that the rest of the season is great, too.

 Following on from those initial two episodes, we get to see our ‘hero’ establishing his new dojo and building up a business, all while still being a dick.
-His star pupil becomes a surrogate son to him, which is ironic because (spoiler alert) his actual son ends up working for Danny La Russo and becoming his karate pupil.
+His star pupil becomes a surrogate son to him, which is ironic because (spoiler alert) (spoiler alert) his actual son ends up working for Danny La Russo and becoming his karate pupil.

 The season overall is like a mature, moderately more realistic and nuanced reworking of The Karate Kid from the point of view of the Cobra Kai.
 It shows why downtrodden kids might embrace the bad while still thinking they’re good, because at least they don’t get mistreated any more but the mean kids.
 It also shows how history can repeat itself, sometimes deliberately, sometimes because past events end up funnelling us into certain types of behaviour.
 Good can become bad, bad can become good, but everyone still has shades of grey.
 But you’ve got to have a code or else you’ll go astray.